OSPF

 NX-OS (Nexus) Configuration

 On nexus devices you configure OSPF under the interfaces themselves instead of a network command under the OSPF process.
+On nexus devices you also have to turn on most features before use.

 We will need to enable the OSPF feature.